willy-wagtail/raspberrypi-pihole/README.md

 ### Installing Tuya-Convert

-Carry out this process on a fresh Raspberry Pi OS install by swapping out your micro SD card, or re-flashing it for this purpose.
+Carry out this process on a fresh Raspberry Pi OS install by swapping out your micro SD card, or re-formatting with a fresh OS for this purpose.

 Perform a ``sudo apt update`` and install git, ``sudo apt install git -y``.